zoonk/handbook/how-we-work/managing-projects.md

 - [ ] Under `About` click on the `clog` (settings) icon.
 - [ ] Add relevants tags to your project (i.e. `handbook`, `management`, `design`, etc.).
 - [ ] Uncheck all the options you won't use (i.e. non-software projects probably won't use `releases`, `packages`, and `environments`).

-Now, you need to link this repository to the project you previously created:

-- [ ] Go to your new repository.
-- [ ] Click on the `Projects` tab.
-- [ ] Click on the `Add project` button.
-- [ ] Select the project you've created.